LAKAMA LUXURY TRAVEL

 • River cruises are sold as "all-inclusive", and for the most part, they are.
 Fares include the cabin, fees and port taxes, wi-fi and meals.
 Be aware that the definition of "all-inclusive" differs between cruise lines.
 For example, premium lines will include beverages (soda, beer and wine) at lunch and dinner, some include beverages all day, while others you pay by the drink.
 This is similar with excursions as well.

-• Ideally you are fairly fit and active.
-River cruises, for the most part, are not for the mobility challenged.
+• Ideally you are fit and able to walk a mile or two.
+River cruises are not recommended for the mobility challenged.
 Many of the tours include several hours of walking over cobblestone streets.
-Most ships do have an elevator between the bottom and mid floors, but usually not to the sun deck, which at times needs to be accessed to disembark.
+Most ships do have an elevator between the bottom and mid floors, but not to the sun deck, which at times needs to be accessed to disembark.
 Can you use a wheelchair?
 Are there other exceptions?
 Yes, but please talk to your travel advisor.

 Picture

-I am very much an independent traveler - I like flexibility when traveling.
-But there are times when it is so nice not having to make all the decisions, to drive (the driver never gets to fully enjoy the country side), find parking, find my hotel, find great restaurants, schedule my own tours, etc. River cruising offers a great compromise.
+I tend to be a more independent traveler - I like flexibility when traveling and I don't like everything planned out.
+Others love everything preplanned.
+River cruising is great for both types of travelers PLUS it takes care of the pesky logistics (I have to admit its so nice not having to make all the decisions, to drive (the driver never gets to fully enjoy the country side), find parking, find my hotel, find great restaurants, schedule my own tours, etc.).
+LOVE IT!

-However, this is NOT about me.
+But this is NOT about me.
 It's about what is important to you.
-Only you can determine if this is the right experience for you.
+Let's chat to determine if this is the right experience for you.

 Comments are closed.